-- Wise County Judge JD Clark and the Commissioners Court Adopted a new burn ban, this burn ban will be active for 90 days and replaces the former burn ban.
-This burn ban is permanent and does not follow the National Weather Service fire danger statements as the previous one did.
+Wise County Judge JD Clark and the Commissioners Court Adopted a new burn ban, this burn ban will be active for 90 days and replaces the former burn ban.
+This burn ban does follow the National Weather Service fire danger statements as the previous one did.

-- Anytime you engage in outdoor burning, we ask that you call the Sheriff's Office at 940-627-5971 and log your burn.
-This will help 911 dispatchers determine whether to send the fire department if a fire is reported at your address.
+Anytime you engage in outdoor burning, we ask that you call the Fire Marshal’s Office at 940-627-5870 Option # 4 to check the status of the burn ban.
+You can then log the burn ban HERE this will help determine whether to send the fire department if a fire is reported at your address.

 Citizens should understand that it may be illegal, and unsafe, to engage in outdoor burning even when a Fire Weather Threat has not been issued.
 All outdoor burning must comply with the Texas Commission on Environmental Quality (TCEQ) rules, and incorporated cities may have ordinances that you must comply with.
 View TCEQ rules.